Irregular triads in 3-uniform hypergraphs

 Combining \cite{Terry.2018} with the lower bound construction of Moshkovitz and Shapira \cite{Moshkovitz.2019}, we see that bounded $\VC_2$-dimension is also characterized in terms of the bounds in the regularity lemma.

 We now turn to $\vdisc_3$-homogeneity and Problem \ref{prob:hom} (1).
 We begin by stating prior results.
-Recall (Definition \ref{def:vcdef}) that the VC-dimension of a graph $G$ is the largest $k$ such that $U(k)$ appears as an induced subgraph of the bipartite graph $\bip(G)$.
-A simple way to extend this notion to the setting of $3$-graphs is via the VC-dimension of an auxiliary bipartite graph associated to a $3$-graph.
+Recall that the $\VC$-dimension of a graph $G$ is the largest $k$ such that $U(k)$ appears as an induced subgraph of the bipartite graph $\bip(G)$.
+A simple way to extend this notion to the setting of $3$-graphs is via the $\VC$-dimension of an auxiliary bipartite graph associated to a $3$-graph.

-\begin{definition}[Graph associated to a 3-graph] Suppose $H=(V,E)$ is a $3$-graph.
-The \emph{graph associated to $H$} is $\graph(H):=(V\cup {V\choose 2}, R)$, where $R=\{ae: \{a\}\cup e\in E\}$. \end{definition}
+\begin{definition}[Graph associated to a 3-graph] Suppose $H=(V,F)$ is a $3$-graph.
+The \emph{graph associated to $H$} is $\graph(H):=(V\cup {V\choose 2}, E)$, where $E=\{ae: \{a\}\cup e\in F\}$. \end{definition}

-The \emph{$\VC$-dimension of $H$} is then defined as the VC-dimension of $\graph(H)$.
-We say that a hereditary $3$-graph property has \emph{unbounded $\VC$-dimension} (or $\IP$) if for all $k$, there is $H\in \calH$ with $\VC(H)\geq k$.
-Otherwise we say $\calH$ has \emph{bounded $\VC$-dimension}\footnote{For the model theorist, $\calH$ has bounded VC-dimension if and only if the edge relation is an NIP formula for every partition of the variables, in every model of $T_{\calH}$.} (or $\NIP$), and let $\VC(\calH)=\max\{\VC(H):H\in \calH\}$.
-In \cite{Fox.2017bfo}, Fox et al. showed that $3$-graph properties of bounded VC-dimension are $\vdisc_3$-homogeneous.
-In fact, they showed something much stronger, namely that any $k$-graph with VC-dimension at most $d$ has an equitable $\e$-homogeneous partition with $O_{d,k}(\e^{-d})$ many parts (see \cite{Fox.2017bfo} for details).
+The \emph{$\VC$-dimension of $H$}, $\VC(H)$, is then defined as the $\VC$-dimension of $\graph(H)$.
+We say a hereditary $3$-graph property has \emph{unbounded $\VC$-dimension} (or $\IP$) if for all $k$, there is $H\in \calH$ with $\VC(H)\geq k$.
+Otherwise we say $\calH$ has \emph{bounded $\VC$-dimension}\footnote{For the model theorist, $\calH$ has bounded $\VC$-dimension if and only if the edge relation is an NIP formula for every partition of the variables, in every model of $T_{\calH}$.} (or $\NIP$), and let $\VC(\calH)=\max\{\VC(H):H\in \calH\}$.
+In \cite{Fox.2017bfo}, Fox et al. showed that $3$-graph properties of bounded $\VC$-dimension are $\vdisc_3$-homogeneous.
+In fact, they showed something much stronger, namely that any $k$-graph with $\VC$-dimension at most $d$ has an equitable $\e$-homogeneous partition with $O_{d,k}(\e^{-d})$ many parts (see \cite{Fox.2017bfo} for details).
 Similar results with a weaker bound were also obtained by Chernikov and Starchenko in \cite{Chernikov.2016zb}.
-Thus, having bounded VC-dimension is sufficient for $\vdisc_3$-homogeneity.
+Thus, having bounded $\VC$-dimension is sufficient for $\vdisc_3$-homogeneity.
 However, it turns out that it is not necessary.

 \begin{proposition} There is a hereditary $3$-graph property $\calH$ which is $\vdisc_3$-homogeneous but which has unbounded $\VC$-dimension. \end{proposition}